tgubeli/springboot-2-quarkus/installing-graalvm.md

 That's all.
-We are ready to compile Quarkus app in a native way with GraalVM doing:
+Now we are ready to compile Quarkus apps in a native way with GraalVM doing:

 ```
 mvn package -Pnative